 Nauru's landscape encourages exploration and outdoor pursuits.

-This 19 km (12 miles) loop is a straightforward, flat route.
+This 19 km (12 miles) loop is an easy, flat route.
 You can go on foot or by bike it.
 It delivers continuous coastal views and glimpses into local life.

 This climb is of moderate difficulty.
 It entails a track that can be muddy after rain.
 It leads to the highest point on the island, offering sweeping vistas and WWII relics.

 Exploring the mined-out "Topside" is challenging.
 You will navigate rough, uneven, and often unmarked tracks through sharp coral pinnacles.
-This activity is not advisable alone without area recommendations due to the rough terrain.
+This activity is not advisable alone without local guidance due to the rough terrain.

 Camping and outdoor accommodation are not suitable or permitted for tourists.
 This is due to the island's small size, complex land ownership, and lack of designated facilities.